-What Can a Handyman Do in Lubbock in Lubbock County, Texas?
+What Can a Handyman Do Without a License in Lubbock in Lubbock County, Texas?

 Texas does not have a single statewide “general contractor” license for most residential handyman/remodel work; instead, licensing is trade-specific (electrical, plumbing, HVAC, etc.) and permitting is handled locally.
 There is no statewide “handyman exemption” with a dollar threshold for general repairs—your limits come from (1) staying out of licensed trades and (2) pulling required city permits when the scope triggers them.
 In Lubbock, expect city permitting/zoning rules to be the main compliance driver for typical handyman jobs.